 Instant matcha latte powder sticks are also very easily bought in Japanese supermarkets and the 7-11 shops which seem to be on every street in big cities.
 As you might expect, they produce a drink that is frothy, creamy and sweet.
 The ones I saw seemed to have a controlled amount of calories and carbs that is certainly substantially less than in Doutor’s green tea lattes, or the ones I see that Starbucks are now selling in the UK.

 To make your own matcha latte at home without all this processed stuff, simply whisk a scant teaspoon (about 2g) of matcha powder into a 200ml mug of your favourite hot milk (I use unsweetened almond milk), preferably with a handheld milk frother or stick blender.
-Making your own at home has the benefit of allowing you to decide for yourself whether or not to sweeten it, by how much, and with what (I prefer lower calorie/carb xylitol in most things that I feel need sweetening, but I’ll write more about that another time).
+Making your own at home has the benefit of allowing you to decide for yourself whether or not to sweeten it, by how much, and with what (I prefer lower calorie/carb xylitol in most things that I feel need sweetening – see my full post about this natural alternative to sugar).

 You’ll find recipes including matcha as an ingredient all over the internet.
 They are mostly for sweet dishes, although there are a few savoury ones too.
 You can experiment yourself with adding matcha to homemade muffins, biscuits, cakes or ice cream for flavour, colour and a nutrient boost.
 Or try dusting it on yogurt, trifles or other creamy-topped desserts, or adding it to smoothies, soups or tempura batter.